 This silly 1980’s Tom Hanks comedy had hit a raw nerve, unexpectedly, and I needed distance from it.

-The moment, perfectly composed, between Hanks and Perkins manages to use the fantasy elements of “Big” as a means to convey an accurate portrayal of the most heartbreaking moment of a break-up; the moment where it’s finally acknowledged out-loud that the point-of-no-return has been crossed; the narrative has been destroyed.
+The moment, perfectly composed, between Hanks and Perkins manages to use the fantasy elements of “Big” as a means to convey an accurate portrayal of the most heartbreaking moment of a break-up; the moment where it’s finally acknowledged that the point-of-no-return has been crossed; the narrative has been destroyed.